Article

 Specifically, this approach is most often associated with the DevOps or DevSecOps models.
 In these models, development times are markedly shorted.
 With continuous testing, the DevOps pipeline receives a major boost as quality can be monitored consistently throughout the development process.
 Continuous testing is a major driver for effective CI/CD pipelines as it allows teams to take the “shift left” approach, helped along by timely critical feedback throughout the development life cycle.

-The Main Components of Continuous Testing
+Components and Types of Continuous Testing

 With continuous testing, the focus is on multiple quality parameters, including software reliability, performance, stability, usability, and security.
 To achieve these goals, DevOps teams can resort to a wide spectrum of testing approaches.
 These can include the “shift left” and “shift right” approaches, along with rigorous unit testing, performance testing, smoke testing, functional testing, regression testing, and user acceptance testing.